 Below, let’s look at the study’s most important takeaways so you can get a clear picture of how to improve your surveys.

 For example, depending on the survey’s purpose, it may not matter how a customer first came in contact with your site.
-If that’s the case, then don’t ask.
-Do you need to know a customer’s name?
+If that’s the case, don’t ask how they found out about you.
+Do you really need to know a customer’s name?
 If not, again, don’t ask.

 3. Construct smart, open-ended questions